 An oxbow lake attracts a large number of Amazonian birds such as; egrets, hoatzin, herons, kingfishers, rails, crakes, horned screamers, caciques, oropendolas.
-The lake sits on elevation around 500 meters approx, Currently there is list of 327 species of birds recorded on this location.
+The lake sits at an elevation of around 500 meters approx, Currently, there is a list of 327 species of birds recorded at this location.
 But this is forever rising, check the updated list on Ebird.

 The Cock of the Rock